SkyzoNams/star-wars-API-ETL/README.md

 # Overview

-This program extracts information about Star Wars characters from the SWAPI API, creates a CSV file with data on the top 10 characters who appear in the most films, sorted by height in descending order and then, send the csv file to https://httpbin.org/post.
+This program extracts information about Star Wars characters from the SWAPI API, creates a CSV file with data on the top 10 characters who appear in the most films, sorted by height in descending order and then, send the CSV file to https://httpbin.org/post.

 This program has been implemented to work if new Star Wars films are created in the future.